msillano/ms_symtools/MDexchange/README.md

 The MD format was chosen to achieve 2 goals:

 - Easy to modify by the user
-- Produce a HTML good feedback, more customizable using CSS.
+- Produce a HTML good visual feedback, further customizable using CSS.

 ### Edit MD
 Now the user can reorganize the menu tree, with a cut&paste in MD.
 Can add Containers, Separators and Labels and update the Items name or description.